policecar/al-gorey-thms/README.md

 ## al-gorey-thms

-A collection of delightful algorithms and dark implementations.
+A collection of delightful algorithms and dark implementations
+(reminiscent, to this author, of Edward Gorey's illustrations).